 While the Mint Julep as we know it probably didn’t show up until at least the 18th century, the word “julep” and its ancestors have been around since ancient times.
 The earliest relative is gulab, a Persian word meaning “rose water.”
 This went through various iterations in several different languages: the Arabic julab, the Latin julapium, Spanish julepe, and the French julep, though not necessarily in that order.

 All of these referred to a type of sweet alcoholic cordial that was used to make medicine more palatable, and by the 1400s the word had made its way into the English language.
-Apparently the drink was often prescribed as a treatment for nausea, vomiting, and difficulty swallowing, a fact that may seem somewhat ironic to its modern-day detractors.
+Apparently the drink was often prescribed as a treatment for nausea, vomiting, and difficulty swallowing, a fact that may seem ironic to over-imbibers.

 An American Tradition